brentvatne/brentvatne.github.io/_posts/2014-12-20-stockholm-syndrome-react-angular.markdown

 Angular, I remember feeling the same way as I felt about React, at first - I wanted to just stick with Backbone.

-> [Stockholm syndrome] is a psychological phenomenon in which hostages express
+> [Stockholm syndrome] is a psychological phenomenon in which hostages
-> empathy and sympathy and have positive feelings toward their captors,
+> express empathy and sympathy and have positive feelings toward their
-> sometimes to the point of defending and identifying with the captors.
-These
+> captors, sometimes to the point of defending and identifying with the
-> feelings are generally considered irrational in light of the danger or risk
+> captors.
+These feelings are generally considered irrational ... [and
-> endured by the victims, who essentially mistake a lack of abuse from their
+> the hostages] mistake a lack of abuse from their captors for an act of
-> captors for an act of kindness.
+> kindness.

-I believe that a similar phenomenon applies to learning.
-We defend and identify with the knowledge we have and the tools that we use, and mistake the lack of problems we run into while applying them as proof of their worth.
-But try considering these
+I'm not suggesting that this is exactly what is happening - clearly no technology literally holds us hostage (yet) but I do believe that a similar phenomenon to Stockholm syndrome applies to learning new tools.
-questions:
+We defend and identify with the knowledge we have and the tools that we use, and mistake the lack of issues that we run into while applying them, due to the accumulated experience in working with & around them, as proof of their worth.
+But try considering these questions:

 - How easy is it for someone new to pick it up and get going?
 - Have you been unconsciously avoiding certain types of solutions because